Community Outreach

 We participate in the Shalom Coalition, an interfaith group, of the Cincinnati Chapter of Habitat for Humanity.
 Hyde Park Community Church was one of the founding partners of this coalition.
 From the first house construction in 1998, our church has supported this mission by providing funds to build the house and people helping with the construction.
 Yes, people just like you!

-This year marks the 24thhouse for the Shalom Coalition.
-On-site work began March 24thfor our neighbor Chericka and her son and daughter.
-She is a medical technician and works two jobs, one at U.C.
-Health.
+This year marks the 29thhouse for the Shalom Coalition.
+On-site work begins in March.
 Please be in prayer for this family and the work that has already been done and how God might be calling you to partner with this build.

-We support this ministry by providing funds to build the house and by having volunteers help build the house.
+We support this ministry by providing funds to build the house and by having volunteers help build the house (ages 16 and up).
+You can also serve by working in the ReStore (ages 14 and up).

 Saturdays are the primary day where construction takes place on the home.